ldv-klever/klever/docs/dev.rst

 To run press :kbd:`Shift+F10`.

-.. note:: If Klever Core will fatally fail or you will hardly kill Klever Core, you might need to manually remove
+.. note:: If Klever Core will fatally fail or you will hardly kill Klever Core, you might need to manually remove file
           :file:`is solving` inside **work_dir** to run Klever Core fot the next time.

 Debug